 - Health & problems

 - Advantages & Disadvantages

 The Alaskan Shepherd was bred to be a working sled dog used for hauling heavy freight.
 In the year 2009 they gained recognition from the International Designer Canine Association.
 The name Alaskan Shepherd is a combination of the names of the dog’s parent breeds: the Alaskan Malamute & GSD.

 The Alaskan Shepherd may have been breed since the early 1900s given the Alaskan Malamute and German Shepherd’s long history in the United States.
 Nevertheless, it is a scarce hybrid that is not recognized by the AKC.

-Alaskan Shepherd has no more history If you like to getting information about Alaskan Shepherd history so you can also check it’s two pure breed history.
+Alaskan Shepherd has no more history.
+If you like to get information about Alaskan Shepherd history, you can also check its two pure breed history.

-The Alaskan Malamute originally bred for their strength and endurance to haul heavy freight, and later as a sled dog.
+The Alaskan Malamute originally bred for their strength and endurance to haul heavy freight and later as a sled dog.
 They are similar to other arctic breeds and spitz breeds, such as the Greenland Dog, Canadian Eskimo Dog, the Siberian Husky, and the Samoyed.
-Alaskan Malamutes are still in use as sled dogs for personal travel, hauling freight, or helping move light objects.
-The Malamute has been identified as a basal breed that predates the emergence of the modern breeds in the 19th Century.
+Alaskan Malamutes are still used as sled dogs for personal travel, hauling freight, or helping move light objects.
+The Malamute has been identified as a basal breed that predates modern breeds’ emergence in the 19th Century.

 They usually look like their parents as they have a very bold wolf-like appearance.